Uinta-Wasatch-Cache National Forest Overview

 The Uinta-Wasatch-Cache National Forest is located in northern Utah with a small portion stretching into southwestern Wyoming.
 The forest surrounds Salt Lake City and as such, receives a good amount of visitation.
 It is divided into seven Ranger Districts: Salt Lake, Kamas/Heber, Ogden, Pleasant Grove, Spanish Fork, and Logan in Utah; and Evanston/Mountain View in Wyoming.
 The forest’s name pays homage to its beauty and Native American heritage.
 First, ‘Uinta’ is a Native American word meaning “pine tree” or “pine forest”.
 Next, ‘Wasatch’ is a Ute Indian word meaning “low place in high mountains”.
 Finally, ‘Cache’ is a French word referring to the caves used by trappers to hide their furs.
-Scenic beauty on the forest offers unlimited recreational opportunities throughout the year including the best hikes in Uinta-Wasatch-Cache National Forest described below.
+Scenic beauty in the forest offers unlimited recreational opportunities throughout the year including the best hikes in Uinta-Wasatch-Cache National Forest described below.
 However, with over 1700 miles of trail, there are many great hikes to experience that are not included.
-Official Website.

 |Nearest Metro Area||Salt Lake City, UT|

 |Established||February 2, 1897|